Bob Marley, Musician & Advocate

 Besides being a musician, he’s an advocate for social change.
 Marley created beautiful music while allowing listeners to forget their troubles and dance.
-As for his music, although Marley was enthusiastic about music from a very young age, he had disappointing record sales as a solo artist with his first singles, “Judge Not” and “One Cup of Coffee”.
-He then decided to collaborate with Peter Tosh and Bunny Wailer to create “The Wailers.”
-This group later became known as “Bob Marley and the Wailers” and achieved international fame.
-The group made Bob Marley a household name and brought worldwide attention to Jamaican culture, Reggae music and the Rastafari movement.
+As for his music, although Marley is enthusiastic about music from a very young age.
+He has disappointing record sales as a solo artist with his first singles, “Judge Not” and “One Cup of Coffee”.
+He then decides to collaborate with Peter Tosh and Bunny Wailer to create “The Wailers.”
+This group later becomes “Bob Marley and the Wailers” and achieve international fame.
+The group makes Bob Marley a household name and brings worldwide attention to Jamaican culture, Reggae music and the Rastafari movement.

 Meanwhile, Marley’s music continues to find an audience.
 With sales of more than 10 million in the U.S. alone.
-Legend, a best-of spanning the Island Records years (1972-1981) remains the best-selling album by a Jamaican artist and the best-selling reggae album in history.
+Legend, a best of spanning the Island Records years (1972-1981) remains the best-selling album by a Jamaican artist.
+As well as the best-selling reggae album in history.
 For more info about Bob Marley check out: http://www.bobmarley.com/

 Be sure to check back next week to see what’s new!

 Help us with our mission of Keeping the Blues Alive in schools!
 To learn more or donate to Keeping The Blues Alive, visit our website at https://keepingthebluesalive.org/